 For your own comfort and safety don't show up 'underdressed'.

-Waterproof and/or windproof jacket (also waterproof pants are recommanded as you often sink in snow)
+Waterproof and/or windproof jacket (also waterproof pants are recommended as you often sink in snow)

 Hiking boots or solid shoes